jing-zh/finance-tracker/README.md

 ## Description
-The project is a website that can be used to keep track of spending.
+Money Tracker is an app that allows users to track their expenses

-## Technologies and tools used in this project
-* Javascript
+## Built with
 * React
 * Firebase